Aventurine: Properties, Facts and Photos

 During the Stone Age, primitive tools were made of quartzite when flint was not available.
 Although not as easy to work with, quartzite is hard yet brittle, which makes it relatively easy to shape.

-Many articles online report aventurine was discovered by J.D.
-Dan in 1837, however, I can find nothing factual to support this.
+Many articles online report that aventurine was discovered by J.D.
+Dan in 1837; however, I can find nothing factual to support that.

 J.D.
 Dan is likely to be James Dwight Dana [1813 - 1895], an American geologist, mineralogist, volcanologist, and zoologist.
-Although he wrote about aventurine and sunstone, there is no evidence to suggest that he discovered either mineral.
+Although he wrote about aventurine and sunstone, correctly known as aventurine feldspar, there is no evidence to suggest that he discovered either mineral.

 Article Pictures